msh9/codinginthetrenches.com/content/post/2023-04-13-wither-low-code.md

 <!--more-->

-It's spring of 2023, it would be almost irrespondable for me to write post on a technology focused blog without mentioning the phrases large language models (LLM), generative AI, AI, or just 'ChatGPT'.
-The commercialization AI hype machine is in full swing.
-Even one of the high profile companies, OpenAI, has published a white)paper about
+It's spring of 2023, it would be almost irresponsible for me to write post on a technology focused blog without mentioning the following phrases: large language model (LLM), generative AI, AI, or just 'ChatGPT'.
+The commercialization hype machine for AI is in full swing.
+One of the high profile companies, OpenAI, has even published a white paper about how technology, like the ones they sell, will be used in 100s of millions of jobs. *News that company uses technology, **X**, they sell to prove that **X** is tranformative and will be used by many at 11.*

+Let's chat first about something that was predicted by purveyers of said technologies to reduce need for expensive developers for years now.
+Low code.

+I have experience with low code tools both as a developer and as a manager responsible for teams.
+They work, but not in the way they are advertised.

+Let's suppose I have a system which processes some kind of workflow.
+It could be a workflow that replaced a previously paper and signature based approval process like a project approval.
+Or we could be talking about a workflow that integrates spreadsheets from multiple people